tcltk/tcl/doc/markdown/my.md

 ```

 ::: {.info version="TIP478"}
 This example shows how to access a private method of a class from an instance of that class.
-(See the **classmethod** declaration in **oo::define** for a higher level interface for doing this.)
+(See the **classmethod** declaration in [oo::define][objdefine] for a higher level interface for doing this.)
 :::

 ```